nationalarchives/engineering-handbook/docs/index.md

 > ⚠️ **This handbook is still in development**

+## Introduction

 The National Archives Developer Handbook aims to be a one-stop guide for all development questions.

+This guide has been produced to help developers at The National Archives:

+- deliver **high quality**, **inclusive** and **maintainable** digital services
+- ensure their work is **compliant with the standards and regulations** that apply to public sector websites
+- achieving a **good balance** between **innovation and effective use of our development capability**

+It covers all aspects of modern front end development and is regularly reviewed and refined to ensure it reflects emerging industry best practice.

+You can also read about our [ways of working](/developer-handbook/ways-of-working/service-standard/) in order to help you build good services that meet these standards.

 This handbook is intended to supercede the existing [front-end-development-guide](https://github.com/nationalarchives/front-end-development-guide) and expand the advice and resources to all developers, both frontend and backend as well as both internal staff and external partners.

+## Key things to keep in mind

+Perhaps the most important thing for a developer to bear in mind is the need to involve other specialists early since this can avoid significant problems later on.
+This includes:

+- **speaking to the User Experience and Editorial teams before beginning development** - their perspective and expertise will help shape the approach taken and can avoid significant changes later on
+- **understanding analytics requirements to establish what is required and how we can best support and achieve it**
+- **server-side and front-end developers discussing the technical approach _together_ before development begins** - a short conversation to agree on a technical approach that works from both perspectives can bring significant benefits and avoid one or both having to do significant refactoring and re-work
+- **identifying a peer reviewer early** and discussing the technical approach with them as it evolves

+## Help us improve this guidance

+The purpose of the development guide and peer review is to ensure we are delivering digital services that meet user needs in a way that is both efficient and effective.
+To achieve this it must work for product teams.

+While the current version has emerged over several iterations to reflect lessons we have learned, we are keen for it to continue to evolve.
+We therefore actively encourage to contribution to the guide via either a pull request or by raising an issue in GitHub.